KTiteca/automa/content/en/newsletter/index.md

 type: newsletter
 ---

-If you want to be informed of what’s going on at Automa Factory, or if you want to participate in playtests, you can sign up for our newsletter below.
+If you want to stay in the loop on what’s going on at Automa Factory, or if you want to help us playtest, then please sign up for our newsletter below.
+It's sent out rather infrequently, so don't worry, your inbox won't get flooded :-)